percona/percona-server-mongodb-operator/source/update.rst

 Starting from the version 1.1.0 the Percona Distribution for MongoDB Operator allows upgrades to newer versions.
-This includes upgrades of the Operator itself, and upgrades of the Percona Distribution for MongoDB.
+This includes upgrades of the Operator itself, and upgrades of the Percona Server for MongoDB.

 .. _operator-update: